John Short Hewett: Career

 Following his Bachelor of Arts degree, he was ordained a deacon at Ely Cathedral on 22 October 1803, and appointed curate of Stow cum Quy and Croxton in Cambridgeshire and later was appointed a priest at Norwich Cathedral on 23 September 1804.
 However, throughout this time he was still studying at the University of Cambridge and graduated with a Master of Arts degree in 1805 and was appointed Fellow of Clare College, Cambridge as well as being Fellow and Chaplain of Downing College, Cambridge.
 In 1807 he resigned his position as Vicar of Cromer in Norfolk.
 In 1808 he was appointed Curate of Toft with Caldecote in Cambridgeshire and in 1811 he was appointed Vicar of the Parish Church of Sheringham in Norfolk, although he relinquished that later.
 Following his appointment as Vicar of Sheringham, Hewett served as Chaplain to the Forces and in 1816 was appointed Rector of Elmsett, Suffolk until 1817 when transferred to the Rectory of Rotherhithe where he served until 1835, along with his apportionment to the Rectory of Ewhurst, East Sussex in 1825 where he also served until 1835.
 In 1825 Hewett received his Doctorate of Divinity from Clare College, Cambridge.
 In 1835 he resigned from the church to live in Boulogne-sur-Mer until his death on 12 December 1835.

 Family

 On 19 February 1828 Hewett married Mary Ann Selby-Hele, daughter of the Rev. Robert Hele Selby-Hele and Felicia Elizabeth Horne, daughter of George Horne, Bishop of Norwich.
-The marriage too place in Brede, East Sussex.
+The marriage took place in Brede, East Sussex.
 The couple had two children together: